lappsgrid-incubator/Eager/rabbitmq/README.md

 ## Publisher/Subscriber

-Use the Publisher/Subscriber classes when messages need to be sent to all of the subscribers.
+Use the Publisher/Subscriber classes when messages need to be sent to a group of subscribers.

 ```
 // In Broadcaster.java